strongself/RamblerAppDelegateProxy/README.md

 ### Troubleshooting

 Based on the concept, the proxy forwards only the methods defined in the protocol UIApplicationDelegate.
-If you need something a complementary method that must be implemented in AppDelegate, you need to create a subclass.
+If you need a additional method that must be implemented in AppDelegate, you need to create a subclass and implement this method in this class.
 ```objc
 @interface AppDelegate : UIResponder <UIApplicationDelegate>